-What did the results highlight: The results demonstrated the utility of three modules added to the clinically active and validated AUTO6 GD-2 targeting CAR that not only improves CAR T persistence but also combats the immunosuppressive environment.
+What did the results highlight: The results demonstrated the utility of three modules added to the clinically active and validated AUTO6 GD-2 targeting CAR that not only improves CAR T cell therapy persistence but also combats the immunosuppressive environment.

 What is AUTO6NG: AUTO6NG is a next-generation programmed T cell product candidate in pre-clinical development.
-AUTO6NG builds on preliminary proof of concept data from AUTO6, a CAR in clinical development for the treatment of neuroblastoma, which can target GD2-expressing cancers with a chimeric antigen receptor.
+AUTO6NG builds on preliminary proof of concept data from AUTO6, a CAR T cell therapy market product in clinical development for the treatment of neuroblastoma, which can target GD2-expressing cancers with a chimeric antigen receptor.
 AUTO6NG incorporates additional cell programming modules to augment its functions by extending persistence and rendering modified T-cells resistant to immune inhibition.
 With the enhanced properties of AUTO6NG, it may be suitable for the treatment of GD2-expressing solid tumors, including neuroblastoma, osteosarcoma, melanoma, small cell lung cancer, and soft tissue sarcoma.

 What is GD2: GD2 is a glycolipid that is most commonly expressed in the majority of neuroblastoma tumors, thus representing a good diagnostic marker and therapeutic target.
 It is present on a variety of solid tumors in addition to neuroblastoma, including osteosarcoma, retinoblastoma, some soft tissue sarcomas, brain tumors, mesenchymal stem cells, and cancer stem cells.